Where is Dean Saunders now?

 After retiring in 2001, Dean Saunders started his coaching career at Bradford City before moving to Blackburn Rovers to work alongside his former manager Graeme Souness.

-When Souness joined Newcastle United as their new manager in 2004, Saunders followed, initially as striker coach, and then first-team coach before leaving the club when the manager and his entire backroom staff were sacked in 2006.
+When Souness joined Newcastle United as their new manager in 2004, Saunders followed, initially as striker coach, and then first-team coach.

 Check out these great deals on replica football shirts and grab yourself a bargain.